Join other 4thWay HNW investors: harness your combined power for an even better deal

 Kuflink | profitable

-Profits in Kuflink's P2P lending arm itself were down to £125,000 from £300,000, as it shifted some of its lending towards its bridging-loan business.
-This was to satisfy financial institutions that needed to see some more profitability from that side of its business.
-Revenue was steady, holding at about £2.4 million.
+Profits in Kuflink's P2P lending arm itself were £235,000, up from £125,000 the prior year but down from £300,000 the year before that.
+The drop was because it shifted some of its lending towards its own bridging-loan business.
+The reason for that was to satisfy financial institutions that needed to see some more profitability from that side of its business.
+Revenue at this arm is up a bit at £2.7 million.

 Kuflink's other bridging-loan business, its older brother so to speak, has mostly been profitable and growing since 2011.

-Published accounts – most recently for the 2021 calendar year – are not audited and not detailed, but indicate that it is gently profitable.
-We need more details to be certain.
+Published accounts – most recently for the 2023 calendar year – are not audited and not detailed, but best guess is that it is not profitable.

 Lendwise | not profitable